elifsoygur/oop-abstraction-guide/oop_interfaces_and_abstracts.md

 However, if the child class is not declared abstract (i.e., it is concrete), it must implement all the abstract methods from both the abstract class and the interface it implements.

+Rule 7:A class can extend only one class (No multiple inheritance).
+But a class can implement multiple interfaces.
+Also, interfaces can extend multiple interfaces.
+Example:
+public class Shape extends Quadrilateral,Triangle{  //Error   // Quadrilateral,Triangle are classes.

+public class TV implements Usb, Screen{